-Steps to Install New Kernel on CentOS7
+Steps to Install the New Kernel on CentOS7

 First, check the current server's kernel version.